cage-paper-artifact/cage-vldb/fig3/README.md

 control.
 For our "remote" scripts, we wrote a "try again" loop.
 Error messages from the remote service are unfortunately expected.

+NOTE: There will be a lot of output about resetting containers on each of the 4 nodes, this is expected.
+(Ex: "Stop one or more running containers")... just wait 1-4 mins

 ### Scoring experiments
 To run the experiment for scoring *no container*: